dasiths/dasiths.github.io/_posts/2021-05-30-object-capability-model-and-mapping copy.md

 }
 ```

-Where we don't rely on a class.
-We rather rely on much more narrowly scoped capability via a Function signature.
-But then again Visual Studio (or any IDE I know) support navigation from a `Func<CustomerDomainModel, CustomerViewModel>` to the implementation easily.
-I'll wait for a proponent on a functional programming to give a more theoretical answer to why this is the most elegant answer.
+Here we don't rely on a class.
+We rather rely on much more narrowly scoped capability via a Function signature (or delegate).
+But then again Visual Studio (or any IDE I know) does not support navigation from a `Func<CustomerDomainModel, CustomerViewModel>` to the implementation easily.

 ## Closing Remarks